centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/ticketing-install.md

 ![image](../assets/alerts/open_tickets_install_02.png)

-## Creating a backup

-To create a backup of your Open Ticket provider configuration, follow these steps:
+## Creating a backup of your custom Open Ticket provider configurations

+If you need to [update](../update/update-centreon-platform.md) or [upgrade](../upgrade/introduction.md) Centreon, first backup your custom Open Ticket provider configurations so as not to lose them.

-* Make a backup of these folders: **/usr/share/centreon/www/modules/centreon-open-tickets** and **/usr/share/centreon/www/widgets/open-tickets**
+* Make a backup of these folders: **/usr/share/centreon/www/modules/centreon-open-tickets** and **/usr/share/centreon/www/widgets/open-tickets**.
-* After updating, copy paste the backup **register.php** file(s) to **/usr/share/centreon/www/modules/centreon-open-tickets/providers/**
+* After updating, copy and paste the backup **register.php** file(s) to **/usr/share/centreon/www/modules/centreon-open-tickets/providers/**.

-It is particularly important to create a backup of your configuration before [updating Centreon](../update/update-centreon-platform.md) to avoid them being erased during the update process.